If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Let’s get started.

 Disclosures: 1.
 The blog traffic and monetization methods discussed below were obtained based on the limited information on the internet and are for reference only.
 2. This list is sorted in alphabetical order.
-No one blog is better than another.
+Every blog on this list is equally good.

 Business / Entrepreneurship